What Happens To A Narcissist In The End? (Better or Worse)

 Some hire professional photographers to bring Spielberg-level aesthetics to their videos.

-A rich, aging narcissist’s preferred method of turning back the biological clock is to recruit a whole team.
-It’s remarkable what a skilled team of plastic surgeons, personal trainers, dietitians, and personal chefs can do these days to reverse biological aging.
+It’s remarkable what a skilled team of plastic surgeons, personal trainers, dieticians, and personal chefs can do these days to reverse biological aging.

 5. Suffer from mysterious illnesses